 - A. Opening Statements in Jury Trials.
 After a jury has been selected and sworn, the party upon whom rests the burden of proof may briefly, and without argument, make an opening statement to the jury.
 Thereafter, the adverse party may briefly, and without argument, make an opening statement to the jury. - B. Number of Attorneys.
-On the trial of any action only one attorney per party will be permitted to examine or cross-examine each witness, and not more than two attorneys per party will sum up the case to the jury, unless the court will otherwise order. - c.
-Motions During Trial.
-The moving party will be heard first, followed by the adverse party.
+On the trial of any action only one attorney per party shallwill be permitted to examine or cross-examine each witness, and not more than two attorneys per party shallwill sum up the case to the jury, unless the court shallwill otherwise order. - C. Motions During Trial.
+The moving party shallwill be heard first, followed by the adverse party.
 The movant may reply, confining any remarks to the points first stated and a pertinent answer to respondent's argument.
-Thereafter, discussion on the question will be closed unless the court requests further argument.
+Thereafter, discussion on the question shallwill be closed unless the court requests further argument.